Sooraj1411/Hospitality-Project/README.md

 These slicers allow users to filter the data according to specific criteria and gain insights into different aspects of the business.

 **Clear Slicers Button**
-A "Clear Slicers" button has been added to the dashboard to make it easy for users to reset all slicer selections.
+A "Clear Slicers" button has been added to the Report to make it easy for users to reset all slicer selections.
+<br><br>

+## __Pages Description__
+*This report is divided in 5 pages.
+Each Page either give Information about the Problem or present idea or solution to tackle the Business Problem*

+[**Page 1**](https://github.com/Sooraj1411/Hospitality-Project/blob/main/Page%201.png) - *This is The Home Screen where you can see the basic problem that company is facing right now*